iharhl/gaggia-pid-mod/README.md

 steam switch, and the temperature gradually decreased.
-After such a prolonged (passive) cooling, the integral term accumulated significantly, resulting in an initial temperature undershoot (visible at around the 650-second mark).
-However, within about a minute, the controller compensated and returned the system to the setpoint.
+After such a prolonged (passive) cooling, the integral term accumulated significantly, resulting in an initial temperature undershoot (visible at around the 600-second mark).
+However, within about one and a half minutes, the controller compensated and returned the system to the setpoint.

-While this is not a realistic usage scenario — doubt anyone would really wait 10 minutes for the boiler to cool passively — I conducted a more practical test next.
+While this is not a realistic usage scenario — doubt anyone would really wait 10 minutes for the boiler to cool passively (while having the machine on) — I conducted a more practical test next.
 After reaching steam temperature, I manually dropped the temperature by flushing water.
 This caused the temperature to fall below the setpoint, but the controller responded quickly.
 Two factors contributed to the improved response: first, the integral term had less time to accumulate error; second, the steep drop triggered a strong derivative response.
 In this test, the system recovered rapidly and stabilized efficiently.

 <p>
 <img src="/docs/tests/steam-rec-passive.png" alt="steam_act" width="300" height="225">